Wuvist/sgx3000/proposal_draft.md

 1. The overview of SG equity market.
 1. The characteristics of SG equity market.
 1. The development path of SG equity market.
-1. Based on above analysis, give the conclusion of the worthiness of investing in Singapore - quity market and some suggestion of investment.
+1. Based on above analysis, give the conclusion of the worthiness of investing in Singapore - equity market and some suggestion of investment.
 1. Simulated investment in SG equity market.
 Analysis the results.

 # Overview of SG equity market

-By displaying the by sector map, we adress the current situation of the SGX equity market.
+By displaying the by sector map, we address the current situation of the SGX equity market.

 ## Market Capitalization

 SGX hosts a diverse range of companies from various industries.
 The total market capitalization of companies listed on SGX is a significant indicator of SG's economic importance.

-Currently, there are 1384 securities tranding on SGX, including 587 stocks, 69 ETFs, and 41 REITs(including 6 business trusts).
+Currently, there are 1384 securities trading on SGX, including 587 stocks, 69 ETFs, and 41 REITs(including 6 business trusts).

 SGX is ASEAN's second largest market capitalization after Indonesia Stock Exchange at US$585.97 billion as of September 2023.
 As of February 2024 Singapore Exchange has a market cap of $7.62 Billion.